Slurm scheduler

 direct standard output to a file |

-By default, batch job standard output and standard error are both directed to
+By default, standard output and standard error are both directed to slurm-<jobID>.out.

-You provide these directives at the top of a batch script using #SBATCH, or as options on the command line (e.g., with salloc or srun).
+Slurm directives appear at the top of a batch script using #SBATCH,

 Environment variables